JKanadys01/Engineering_Thesis/README.md

 The firmware written in **C++** performs:
 - Reading and filtering sensor data
-- Calculating orientation using sensor fusion (complementary filter or quaternions)
+- Calculating orientation using sensor fusion (complementary filter and quaternions)
 - Transmitting data to the PC

 ### Desktop Application (C#)